microsoft/cnetstat/Design.md

 ### Track the owning process of TIME_WAIT connections
-When a process closes a connection, it goes into state `TIME_WAIT`. netstat doesn't print an associated PID any more (likely because the kernel doesn't consider it associated with a PID), but I still want to know which process opened it so I can debug processes that open lots of short-lived connections.
+When a process closes a connection, it goes into state `TIME_WAIT`. netstat doesn't print an associated PID any more (likely because the kernel doesn't consider it associated with a PID), but we still want to know which process opened it so we can debug processes that open lots of short-lived connections.
 We just need to keep our own map from connections to PIDs and update it in the polling loop.

 ### Use socket open/close events directly
 Instead of using netstat to get the list of open connections every time, we should get the list of connections once, at startup, and then get a stream of socket open/close events from the kernel.
-I didn't do this initially because I wanted to get cnetstat working quickly, but I think this is the right thing to do, both because the algorithmic complexity will be better and because it will ensure that we can attribute every connection to a process, even if it isn't open when we poll open connections.
+We didn't do this initially for the sake of getting cnetstat working quickly, but it does seem like the right thing to do, both because the algorithmic complexity will be better and because it will ensure that we can attribute every connection to a process, even if it isn't open when we poll open connections.